A System Design Deep Dive — Question by Question

 Challenge 5: Unique ID Generation Across Distributed Nodes

-Key Insight: Range‑based ID allocation decentralizes generation while maintaining global uniqueness — used by Twitter, Instagram, and many others at scale.
+Range‑based ID allocation decentralizes ID generation while guaranteeing global uniqueness.
+This pattern is used at scale by systems such as Twitter, Instagram, and many other high‑throughput services.

 Challenge 6: 301 vs 302 Redirects — A Business Decision

-Interview Question: 301 is a permanent redirect — browsers cache it, reducing server load.
-But what does 301 silently break for businesses using your service?
+“301 is a permanent redirect — browsers cache it, reducing server load.
+But what does 301 silently break for businesses using your service?”

 - Once a browser caches a 301, it never contacts your servers again for that URL.

-- Analytics die — you cannot track clicks, geography, device type, or referrer.
+- Analytics die – you lose click counts, geography, device type, and referrer data.

-- URL updating breaks — if a business wants to change the destination mid‑campaign, users with cached 301s will never see the update.
+- URL updating breaks – if a business changes the destination mid‑campaign, users with a cached 301 will never see the new URL.

-Key Insight: 302 preserves analytics and URL mutability — essential for businesses running campaigns.
+A 302 redirect retains analytics and URL mutability—critical for businesses running campaigns.
 The slight latency cost is worth the business value.

 Challenge 7: Malicious URL Protection